Lucifer (2019 Indian film): Plot

-At Interpol's office in Lyon, an officer is looking at reports about Khureshi-Ab'ram—a mysterious international criminal, involved in transcontinental trade.
-A message from the CIA is received on his computer.
-They suspect a diamond-gold nexus is working, in tandem, with the warlords of Africa.
-Along with the message, a rear image of a person taken in Istanbul on 7 April 2006, is also attached.
-The officer dials Interpol's secure phone line and says: Flag it off.
+At Interpol's office in Lyon, officer Robert McCarthy is looking at reports about Khureshi-Ab'ram nexus—an infamous secret society involved in transcontinental trade.
+A message from the CIA is received on his computer, they suspect a diamond-gold nexus is working in tandem with the warlords of Africa and a rear image of a person taken in Istanbul on 7 April 2006 is attached.
+McCarthy dials Interpol's secure phone line and says: Flag it off.
 It's Ab'ram.
 Khureshi-Ab'ram.

-Meanwhile, in Kerala, CM P. K. Ramdas (PKR), who is the leader of the ruling party Indian Union Front (IUF), has died at the Medayil Institute of Medical Science and Research.
-This happens to be the hospital of the daughter of the opposition party's (RPIM) leader, Medayil Rajan.
-Taking advantage of the situation and believing that it would benefit in the upcoming election, acting CM, Mahesha Varma sends party workers to riot outside the hospital, accusing Rajan of murder.
-Govardhan, a truth-seeker, records a Facebook live stream and condemns those who praise PKR, claiming that he was a puppet, during his final years in the hands of a financial syndicate that controls the Indian political system.
-He claims that the IUF party has twice the amount of money than the entire state's treasury, and the person who will replace PKR is crucial.
-He lists five possible candidates during the live stream: Priyadarshini "Priya" Ramdas Nair, Bimal "Bobby" Nair, Jathin Ramdas, Varma, and Stephen Nedumpally.
+Meanwhile, in Kerala, CM Perunjeri Kesava Ramadas / P. K. Ramdas alias "PKR", the leader of the ruling party Indian Union Front (IUF), dies in the hospital while getting treated in Mediyal Institute of Medical Science and Research, which turns out to be the opposition leader Medayil Rajan's daughter's hospital.
+Taking advantage of the situation and believing that it would benefit the upcoming election, acting CM Mahesha Varma sends party workers to riot outside the hospital.
+Govardhan, a truth-seeker, records a Facebook live stream and condemns those who praise PKR, claiming that he was a puppet, during his final years in the hands of a financial syndicate, which controls the entire Indian political system.
+He claims that the IUF party has twice the amount of money than the entire state's treasury, and the person who replaces PKR is crucial.
+He lists five possible candidates during the live stream: Priyadarshini "Priya" Ramdas, Jathin Ramdas, Bimal "Bobby" Nair, Mahesha Varma, and Stephen Nedumpally.